-Look through everything your company already has, such as surveys, case studies, and internal analyses.
+Look through the customer data your company already has, such as surveys, case studies, and internal analyses.
 Ask what they did to prove market fit in the beginning, or how they decided which features to prioritize in the product roadmap, and if you can see those items.

-Many of those items may have aged out (such as a pre-launch survey to figure out whether there was an interest in the product or service), but you can still find plenty of useful quotes and other insights.
+Many of those items may have aged out (such as a pre-launch survey to determine if there was an interest in the product or service), but you can still find plenty of useful quotes and other insights that are still relevant.

 How to apply it

-One example of what you might uncover include the use cases of your product or service in a case study.
-SaaS tools particularly might have multiple different uses.
+You might uncover something like use cases for your product or service.
+SaaS tools in particular can have multiple utilizations.
 Think about customers who use Trello to manage external agencies, and others who use it for wedding planning.

-Looking through the different case studies, how many use cases come up, and how many times?
-Can you discover new use cases that were previously overlooked, which you can add to your services pages?
+How many use cases come up, and how many times?
+Can you discover previously overlooked use cases that you can add to your services pages?

 6) A general industry survey

 You can send out or invest in an externally managed survey to uncover industry insights.
-For example, Shogun’s State of Direct-to-Consumer Buying Report was created using a survey prepared by Method Research and distributed by Dynata.
+For example, Shogun created its State of Direct-to-Consumer Buying Report using a survey prepared by Method Research and distributed by Dynata.

-They asked around 2,000 consumers in the USA who have purchased something online within the last 6 months a series of questions about their buying habits, and discovered insights like more than half of Americans expect better online shopping experiences from brands after the pandemic.
+They asked around 2,000 consumers in the U.S. who purchased something online within the last six months a series of questions about their buying habits.
+They discovered insights such as more than half of Americans expect better online shopping experiences from brands after the pandemic.

 How to apply it

-Think about the assumptions you have about your company; what features customers want to prevent churn, what channels to use to reach your target audience, and what tools they use alongside your product or business.
-You can use a survey to verify them, or disprove them and discover the truth.
+Think about the preconceived notions you have about your company: the features customers want to prevent churn, the channels you use to reach your target audience, and the tools they use alongside your product or business.
+You can send a survey to verify or disprove these assumptions and discover the truth.

-For example, you might be putting on a virtual eCommerce event, and want to sponsor an industry newsletter to get the word out.
-One of your survey questions can be “where do you get your eCommerce news?” and see whether they say newsletters, podcasts, masterminds, LinkedIn, or something else.
+For example, you might plan a virtual eCommerce event and want to sponsor an industry newsletter to get the word out.
+One of your survey questions could be, “Where do you get your eCommerce news?”
+Their responses could include newsletters, podcasts, masterminds, LinkedIn, or something else.
 It might turn out your audience doesn’t read newsletters because their inboxes are so full.

-Or, you might be doing some partnership research to determine who to approach for co-marketing, or to build an integration.
-If you’re a loyalty app that can create programs and rewards for Shopify merchants, you can add a question that asks “what Shopify plugins do you use in your store?”
-Then, include a multi-select list of the most popular apps, and the apps you identified that would make good marketing or integration partners.
-You’ll be able to see whether you should remove some from your list (building an integration takes a lot of effort and you should make sure it’ll be used before building it), or prioritize (there might be a completely new tool that comes up half the time that wasn’t on your radar previously).
+Or, maybe you’re researching partnerships to determine who to approach for co-marketing, or to build an integration.
+If you’re a loyalty app that creates programs and rewards for Shopify merchants, you can add a question that asks, “What Shopify plugins do you use in your store?”
+Then, include a multi-select list of the most popular apps as well as the ones you identified as good marketing or integration partners.
+You’ll be able to see whether you should remove some from your list (building an integration takes a lot of effort, so you should make sure it’ll be used before creating it), or prioritize others (there might be a completely new tool that comes up half the time that wasn’t on your radar previously).

 7) Industry research

-Industry insights aren’t as focused as company-specific insights, but they are still valuable for making marketing decisions.
-You can look to external sources like reports from similar companies, or even industry-adjacent companies to get a better feel of how things are moving and changing around your company and target audience.
+Industry insights aren’t as focused as company-specific data, but they are still valuable for informing marketing decisions.
+You can take advantage of external sources like reports from similar companies or even industry-adjacent ones to better grasp how things are moving and changing for your company and target audience.

-For example, the Shopify Plus Future of Ecommerce report used both internal surveys of Shopify Plus merchants.
-However, they also included third-party data from Statista, IBM, Deloitte, Accenture, Gartner, McKinsey, Forrester, Nielsen, and more.
-They sourced consumer insights from quarterly earnings calls of other companies in the industry like Target, UPS, Salesforce, and others.
+For example, the Shopify Plus Future of Ecommerce report used both internal surveys from Shopify Plus merchants and third-party data from Statista, IBM, Deloitte, Accenture, Gartner, McKinsey, Forrester, Nielsen, and more.
+They sourced consumer insights from the quarterly earnings calls of other companies in the industry like Target, UPS, Salesforce, and others.

 How to apply it

-It’s time to get your research hat on, and look at the information that’s already available online and relevant to your company and ICP.
-If you have a specific topic in mind, and a company you think might have some data on it, you can run a Google search on it — such as site:[website.com] “[topic you’re looking for]” to see what they’ve published.
+Dig into the information that’s already available online and relevant to your company and ICP.
+If you have a specific topic in mind and a company you think might have some data on it, you can run a Google search — such as site:[website.com] “[topic you’re looking for]” — to see what they’ve published.

-Tip: Create a Google Alert around your competitors, industry, and keywords defining your product or service to stay on top of the trends and get notified whenever new information is published.
+Tip: Create Google Alerts for your competitors, industry, and keywords defining your product or service to stay on top of trends and receive notifications whenever new information is published.

 8) Customer conversations

 One of the best ways to learn about your customers is to hop on a call or a Google Meet and talk to them.
-Reach out to a few customers with a calendar link, so they can schedule some time, and explain
+Reach out to a few customers with a calendar link so they can schedule some time and explain their opinions.

 If you have 15-30 minutes in the next few weeks, it would mean the world if I could meet you in Google Hangouts!
 You can book whatever time is convenient for you here – [CALENDAR LINK].

-I’ll be asking questions around what’s happening in your company right now, what’s your biggest priority (doesn’t have to relate to RGO at all), what you’d like to learn about next, and the like.
+I’ll be asking questions about what’s happening in your company right now, what your biggest priority is (doesn’t have to relate to RGO at all), what you’d like to learn about next, and the like.

 Hope to speak soon!

-If your company doesn’t want you calling customers, you can resort to listening to any recorded sales calls or customer service consults and compiling useful quotes from there.
+If your company doesn’t want you to call customers, you can resort to listening to any recorded sales calls or customer service consults and compiling useful quotes from there.

-When you’re doing an exploratory call, you approach those calls neutrally, with the intent to learn.
-It’s clear from the onset that you aren’t there to upsell or resolve anything, but to figure out what’s going on in your customers’ lives and companies at the moment.
+On an exploratory call, you take a neutral approach, with the intent to learn.
+It’s clear from the onset that you aren’t there to upsell or resolve anything, but rather to figure out what’s going on in your customers’ lives and companies at the moment.

 How to apply it

-The questions you ask on your call will largely determine how you can apply what you learn.
-If you want to figure out how to improve your acquisition efforts, learn how they first discovered you and what their buying triggers were.
+The questions you ask on your call will determine how you can apply what you learn.
+If you want to figure out how to improve your acquisition efforts, find out how they first discovered you and what their buying triggers were.
 If you want to improve your product marketing, learn how they use your product and the frustrations that pop up.

 Some seed questions you might want to ask on the call include:

-- Tell me a little about your role, and what do you do at your company?
+- Tell me a little about your role.
+What do you do at your company?